📝 Topics Covered

 def analyse_data(json_data):

-# Adapter - Convert XML to JSON
+# The Adapter (Translates XMLData to JSON format)

 class XMLToJSONAdapter:

-def __init__(self, xml_data):
+def __init__(self, xml_data_obj):

-self.xml_data_obj = xml_data
+self.xml_data_obj = xml_data_obj

 def get_json_data(self):

-xml_data = self.xml_data_obj.get_xml_data()
+raw_xml = self.xml_data_obj.get_xml_data()

 class DataAnalyticsToolFactory: